Foundation pic

 Doing a psychiatry post in the Foundation years

-There are many positive reasons for considering a psychiatry post in the Foundation training years, summarised below:
+There are many positive reasons for considering a psychiatry post in the Foundation training years:

-• There is a growing evidence base demonstrating the links between physical and mental health, and thus having an understanding of the psychological basis of illness will be relevant to other specialties.
+- There is a growing evidence base demonstrating the links between physical and mental health, and thus having an understanding of the psychological basis of illness will be relevant across specialties.

 Foundation doctors often like working in psychiatry because they have time to fully assess a patient’s difficulties and get an understanding of social and psychological aspects of the presentation.

-There are many opportunities for teaching, research, audit and service development in psychiatry and foundation doctors are actively encouraged to get involved in many other activities such as psychotherapy if they show an interest.
-Some of the posts have more time to complete audits and publications than acute medical/surgical posts
+There are many opportunities for teaching, research, quality improvement, audit and service development in psychiatry.
+Some of the posts have more time to complete this work than acute medical/surgical posts.

 Key personnel

-Dr Clare van Hamel, Foundation School Director, Severn PGME: Main responsibility is to oversee the education and training of all Foundation trainees in the Severn region, ensuring that all programmes provide trainees with appropriate experience to fulfil the curriculum.
+Dr Clare van Hamel, Foundation School Director, Severn PGME: Main responsibility is to oversee the education and training of all Foundation doctors in the Severn region, ensuring that all programmes provide foundation doctors with appropriate experience to fulfil the curriculum.

-Dr Steve Arnott, Director of Medical Education AWP Mental Health Trust
+Dr Liz Ewins, Associate Director of Medical Education and Foundation lead, Avon and Wiltshire Mental Health Partnership NHS Trust

-Dr Amjad Uppall, Foundation lead and Director of Medical Education, 2Gether Trust
+Dr Linda Heaney, Director of Medical Education, Somerset NHS Foundation Trust

-Dr Rob Macpherson, Head of School of Psychiatry
+Dr Sian Hughes, Head of School of Psychiatry

 Please feel free to contact any of the above individuals through the appropriate Trust or Severn PGME website.